Hitch Cargo Carrier

 Curt 18153 Basket-Style Cargo Carrier

 The design of the carrier is made for the ultimate efficiency.
-The basket-style design is actually made to fit all types of products and weight.
+The basket-style design is made to fit all types of products and weights.
 The 6-inch edges are also added to keep the load in place.
 Of course, up to this point, nothing is truly revolutionary in the hitch cargo carrier world.

 But the hitch-mounted cargo carrier also comes with a folding design.
 When not in use, the driver can fold it up.
 This can also be useful when the car needs to be parked and when there is no time to take the carrier off the car.
 It can be in a public parking space, or it can even be the case in the garage at home.
 The folding capacity of the carrier is made with a simple design, but the important aspect is that it does its job well.